Learn about actual and potential costs

 How risky is the supply chain?

-The risk of input price shocks or discontinuity of mailing services due to supply chain problems is low.
+The risk of input price shocks or discontinuity of mailing services due to supply chain problems is low, indicating a low level of supply chain risk.
 Vendors require relatively few inputs to provide mailing services.
-Suppliers purchase computers, industrial equipment (e.g. sorters, meters, inserters, multiline optical character readers), and trucks for mail transportation.
-In turn, computer manufacturers, steel...
+Suppliers purchase computers, industrial equipment (e.g. sorters, meters, inserters, multiline optical character readers), and trucks...
 Subscribe to learn more.